 Not every solution for a large building has to involve window films or changing the glass.
 There are many other ways to fix deadly windows.

 One popular, effective, easy-to-install, and cost-effective method is called Acopian BirdSavers, more generally known as a zen wind curtain.
-This option involves hanging weighted paracord on the outside of windows to form vertical lines that warn birds there is an obstacle to be avoided.
-(The paracord can also be fastened at the top and the bottom so that it does not move.)
+This option involves hanging paracord on the outside of windows to form vertical lines that warn birds there is an obstacle to be avoided.
+(The paracord can also be fastened at the bottom so that it does not move in the breeze.)

 The University of Chicago employed this solution on one of its problem buildings, quickly adding a simple pattern that effectively reduced collisions.
 This is also a great solution for home windows.
 Learn more.